 February 20, 2022

-Solar panels are an excellent way to cut down on using natural gases, while still providing the energy your home needs to sustain you and your family.
-Not only are you helping out the planet, but you’re also helping yourself by gaining energy independence in a clean and sustainable way.
+Solar panels are an excellent way to cut down on using natural gases while providing the energy your home needs.
+You’re not only helping the planet but also helping yourself by gaining energy independence in a clean and sustainable way.

 But what about the critters and birds that may try to get under your panels?
-Many of us know that birds and other small animals enjoy nesting in our gutters, under our panels, and anywhere else that keeps them safe from the elements.
+We know birds and other small animals enjoy nesting in our gutters, under our panels and anywhere else safe from the elements.
 But what should we do about it?

-Here we’ll discuss solar panels, birds, how birds may affect your solar panels, and what you can do to preserve their lives as well as your solar panels.
+Here, we’ll discuss solar panels, birds, how birds may affect your solar panels and what you can do to save their lives (as well as your solar panels).